'Muiredeach's Cross', Monasterboice (Louth)

 has been plausibly linked with the Luxuria motif and sheela-na-gigs.

-This shamefully-weathered proto-Romanesque cross is a marvel of eclecticism, and, like most Irish Scripture Crosses,
+This shamefully-weathered ?proto-Romanesque* cross is a marvel of eclecticism, and, like most Irish Scripture Crosses,

 has several puzzling carvings.